olia-la/airy/docs/docs/index.md

 We provide the Airy CLI for simple installation and interaction with the Airy Core Platform.
 You can install the Airy CLI by executing the following command.

 ```
-curl get-airy
+curl get-airy.sh
 ```

-Alternatively, if you have brew you can run `brew install airy`.
-To get an overview of all available commands of the Airy CLI go [here](guides/airy-cli.md).
+Refer to [this page](guides/airy-cli.md) for further information about the Airy CLI..

 You can run the Airy Core Platform locally by running the following commands: